rust-lang/reference/src/trait-bounds.md

 ## Implied bounds

-Lifetime bounds required for types to be well-formed are sometimes inferred by the compiler.
+Lifetime bounds required for types to be well-formed are sometimes inferred.

 ```rust
 fn requires_t_outlives_a<'a, T>(x: &'a T) {}